Callaway Nuclear Generating Station: Proposed Unit 2 and cancellation

 On July 28, 2008, Ameren Missouri applied to the U.S. Nuclear Regulatory Commission (NRC) for a Combined Construction and Operating License (COL) to build a 1,600-MW Areva Evolutionary Power Reactor.
 Ameren sought to construct this second reactor in order to meet their projected increase in demand for electricity over the next decade.

-In April 2009, the proposal was cancelled.
+In April 2009, Ameran withdrew its proposal.
 One stumbling block was a law that forbids utilities to charge customers for the interest accrued on a construction loan before a new plant produces electricity.
 The new nuclear reactor would have cost at least $6 billion.

 In April 2012, Ameren Missouri and Westinghouse Electric Company announced their intent to seek federal funding for a new generation of nuclear reactors to be installed at the Callaway site.
 The U.S. Department of Energy could provide up to $452 million in research and development funds to Westinghouse.
 The new reactors would be smaller and, the companies claimed, safer in design than any currently operating.
 Ameren Missouri was to apply to license up five of the 225-megawatt reactors at the Callaway site, more than doubling its current electrical output.

 In August 2015, a month after Ameren had announced plans to build solar energy plants in Missouri, all plans to expand nuclear-powered electricity generation at the site were scrapped.